<drafted Jan. 2014>

 Yet I am also a cheerful & often joyful person in the face of all this.
 Because I walk daily, smile at strangers (especially children & dogs 🙂 ), practice gratitude daily (or, well, at least often!!), see folks I care about as often as possible, laugh whenever possible, do work that has great meaning for me (environmental activism), sing sometimes (should do so more!) & choose to eat organic (as opposed to non-organic) food whenever possible.

-It seems all too likely we are going down as a species (likely quite a bit sooner than we think), as I allude to often enough in postings on this blog, but…
+It seems all too likely we are going down as a species (likely quite a bit sooner than we may think), as I allude to often enough in postings on this blog (check this posting for a whole list that includes postings, graphics, quotations), but…

 We still have now!